msi33/deep-learning-challenge/README.md

 - At least four optimization methods with different combinations of neuron, hidden layers and activation layers tried
 - The output was saved as .keras, because HDF5 is now a legacy format.

-Analysis Report
+Analysis and findings
-A report that includes purpose, results and discussion, model performance, and summary was generated
+A report that includes purpose, results and discussion, model performance, and summary was generated.

-Key findings
 Relying on 34000 data points for past funding to entities, a neural network model was developed and ran which gave an accuracy of approximately 73.13% across multiple optimization attempts.
 Four iterations of hyperparameter tuning adjusting layers and activation was done to improve accuracy, however, the accuracy did not go beyond 73% to reach the expected target 75%.
 This could mean that the current approach may have maximum improvable from this data.
 Exploration of other machine learning to improve accuracy could be tried in future.